 In this review, I’ll tell you about the XMark Power Cage and my experience with it.
 My hope is that reading about my XMark Fitness XM-7620 lift cage review will help you decide whether it’s the right product for you.

-Features of the XMark Fitness Power Cage
+XMark Fitness XM-7620 Power Cage Reviewed

 Let’s start with the features so you know what you’re getting if you buy the XMark Fitness Power Cage.
-This is what it includes:

 The cage has a 48-inch walk-in design and is designed for use with a seven-foot Olympic weight bar.
 It’s made of heavy-duty 11-gauge steel with a baked-on, scratch-resistant powder finish.
 It also comes with a bottle of finisher if you want to repair wear-and-tear on the finish.
 The unit stands just under 84” high.